Dineth9D/Podcast-Summarization-Web-App/README.md

 https://user-images.githubusercontent.com/49786334/218233249-940fa70d-d2e1-433e-8eca-05d1d7bd521b.mp4

 This is a simple web application for summarizing podcast transcripts.
-It is built with Python and utilizes the AssemblyAI API for automatic text summarization.
+It is built with Python and utilizes the AssemblyAI for automatic text summarization.
 The user-friendly front-end is designed using streamlit, a powerful open-source framework for creating data applications.

 With this app, users can easily get real-time a podcast transcript and get a concise summary within seconds.
 The generated summary can help users save time and get a quick overview of the content without having to listen to the entire podcast.